Finally (Kings of Tomorrow song): Swedish House Mafia and Alicia Keys version

-"Finally" was recorded by Swedish house supergroup Swedish House Mafia and American singer and songwriter Alicia Keys.
+"Finally" was recorded by Swedish supergroup Swedish House Mafia and American singer-songwriter Alicia Keys.
 The song was released as a single on August 29, 2024, through SS Recording, Republic Records and Universal Music Group.

 Background and release

-In 2022, the song was remade by Swedish House Mafia and Alicia Keys.
+In 2022, "Finally" was remade by Swedish House Mafia and Alicia Keys.
 Swedish House Mafia first previewed the song at Chase Center in San Francisco on their Paradise Again World Tour.
 In April 2024, Swedish House Mafia and Keys teased the song on social media, sparking speculation that their collaboration will be released soon.
 Swedish House Mafia played a new version of the song at Lucca Summer Festival on June 30, 2024.
 Additionally, Swedish House Mafia played the song at Tomorrowland on July 19 and on July 26, 2024.
-In August 2024, Swedish House Mafia continued to tease the song on social media, posting a live clip of the track being played with the caption, ‘Finally, right??”.
-Also, Sebastian Ingrosso posted an Instagram Story with the caption “NEXT WEEK”.
+In August 2024, Swedish House Mafia continued to tease the song on social media, posting a live clip of the track being played with the caption, "Finally, right??".
+Sebastian Ingrosso also posted an Instagram Stories with the caption "next week".

 The song was made available on digital and streaming platforms on August 29, 2024.
 On August 30, 2024, it was sent to Italian radios through Island Records.